openshift/installer/upi/openstack/README.md

-# Openstack User Provided Infrastructure installation
+# Ansible Playbooks for Openstack UPI

-This directory contains the Ansible scripts that automate part of the work in the [UPI installation](../../docs/user/openstack/install_upi.md).
+This directory contains the Ansible scripts expected to automate most of the command-line work in the [User-Provided-Infrastructure installation](../../docs/user/openstack/install_upi.md).

 ## Requirements